Preventing Environmental Pollution

 The DIC Group works to grasp the environmental impact of its operating activities and promotes systematic measures to reduce its environmental footprint.
 The Group also advances efforts aimed at preventing environmental pollution.

-Principal Initiatives in Fiscal Year 2021
+Principal Initiatives in Fiscal Year 2022

 01Reducing Emissions of VOCs

-In fiscal year 2021, DIC Group companies in Japan reported total emissions of VOCs of 239 tonnes, a decrease of 27% from fiscal year 2020.
-The principal factor behind this result was the divestiture of Group company DIC Kako, Inc., a significant emitter of VOCs, as a result of which it was excluded from the scope of calculation.
-Overseas, Group companies in Greater China and the Asia–Pacific region continued to carefully monitor emissions.
+The DIC Group in Japan succeeded in achieving its voluntary target for reducing emissions of VOCs into the air for fiscal year 2010—30% from the fiscal year 2000 level—in fiscal year 2007.
+The Group has since raised this target to a 50% reduction from the fiscal year 2000 level.
+In fiscal year 2022, Group companies in Japan reported total emissions of VOCs of 200 tonnes, a decline of 16% from fiscal year 2021.
+The principal reason behind this was a decrease in products that are responsible for significant emissions of VOCs from the product mix.
+DIC Group companies in Greater China and the Asia–Pacific region continued to carefully monitor their emissions.
 In the PRC, in particular, the Group is updating equipment and stepping up emissions management practices in response to the tightening of pertinent local regulations.

 Emissions of VOCs (Targeted Chemical Substances) into the Air

-• A PRTR is a scheme for assessing, aggregating and disseminating data on the source of hazardous chemicals, amounts released into the environment and amounts t ransfer red of f-site from industrial establishments via waste products.
+• A PRTR is a scheme for assessing, aggregating and disseminating data on the source of hazardous chemicals, amounts released into the environment and amounts transferred off-site from industrial establishments via waste products.

-• The “551 substances and one substance group” comprises 462 chemical substances designated by Japan’s PRTR and 89 PRTR-designated substances (other than class 1) and one substance group (chain hydrocarbons with up to 4–8 carbon atoms) targeted for study by the JCIA.
+• The “551 substances and one substance group” comprises 462 class1 chemical substances designated by Japan’s PRTR and 89 PRTR-designated substances (other than class 1) and one substance group (chain hydrocarbons with up to 4–8 carbon atoms) targeted for study by the JCIA.

-In fiscal year 2021, the DIC Group in Japan monitored discharges of 462 class 1 chemical substances designated by the country’s PRTR and 89 PRTR-designated chemical substances (other than class 1) and one substance group (chain hydrocarbons with up to 4–8 carbon atoms) targeted for study by the JCIA.
-During the period, DIC and the DIC Group in Japan used and/or produced a combined total of 133 of these substances in amounts exceeding 1.0 tonne.
+In fiscal year 2022, the DIC Group in Japan monitored 462 class 1 chemical substances designated by the PRTR and 89 PRTRdesignated substances (other than class 1) and one substance group (chain hydrocarbons with up to 4–8 carbon atoms).
+During the period, Group companies in Japan used and/or produced a combined total of 126 of these substances in amounts exceeding 1.0 tonne.

 Number of Targeted Chemical Substances Used and/or Produced in Japan in Amounts Exceeding 1.0 Tonne in Fiscal Year 2021